BigWheel92/Feedforward-Deep-Neural-Network/README.md

 2. The shape of arrays containing labels for training set, test set and validation set must be (1, m) where m is the number of items.

 3. The model has been trained and tested in main.py on a dataset containg cat images (dataset has been taken from coursera deep learning course assignment).
+The model achieves test accuracy of 74%.